 Reasons to buy the iPhone 14

-• Familiar design and connectivity with small notch and Lightning jack
+• Familiar design with a classic notch and Lightning port

 Reasons to buy the iPhone 15

-Here are all the similarities and differences between the iPhone 14 and the iPhone 15 at a glance.
+Here are all the key similarities and differences between the iPhone 14 and the iPhone 15.

 FeatureiPhone 14iPhone 15